 Kenny Luck at “Every Man Ministries” sees a “third wave masculinity” rising in our nation.
 Traditional masculinity is out.
 Reactive femininity is out.
 “The ‘third wave’ of masculinity and femininity,” suggests Luck, “[is] not a reaction.
 It’s a solution because it doesn’t seek to garner power and control or create distance to accomplish the important goals of life and living.
 It is a breath of fresh air.
 It eliminates competition and creates cooperation.
 It heals wounds and brings unity.
 It’s a different dimension that traditionalism and feminism cannot touch.”

-I identify with a “third wave masculinity.”
-I am motivated from my vantage place as an elder male, who has always had a heart for men, to articulate a third way, since I have lived through the first two waves and some of its ramifications.
+I identify with Luck’s “third wave masculinity.”
+From my vantage place as an older male who has always had a heart for men, I am motivated to articulate a third way, since I have lived through the first two waves and some of its ramifications.
 In the 70’s and early 80’s, I was riding the wave of the “male headship” movement.
 While I accepted my role and responsibility as the head of my family, I admit to being more concerned about position than relationship.
-Then in the late 80’s and 90’s there was a shift in the evangelical camp.
-A more equalitarian approach replaced that of the complementarian.
+Then, in the late 80’s and 90’s, there was a shift in the evangelical camp.
+A more egalitarian approach replaced that of the complementarian.
 This brought about a balance.
 Men since then have had to learn how to live more as a “tender warrior.”
 The New Man is one who has inner strength but also has a tenderness of heart.
 While being secure in their masculinity, men are learning to be “gender sensitive.”